 |Thanks to Jeff Blystone for the info and updates on the four Blystone brothers.|

-Stanley Blystone and his three brothers hailed from Wisconsin - and all four wound up California.
+Stanley Blystone and his three brothers hailed from Wisconsin - and all four wound up California a few years prior to World War I.

 Stan was born August 1, 1894 in Rice Lake, Barron County, Wisconsin.